alexnathanson/solar-protocol/README.md

 ## Collaborate with us!

 This is a growing global collaborative project and there are many ways to contribute.
-Some tasks that a volunteer could take on are listed below.
 Please get in touch if you would like to contribute in some way.

-### Software development

-* Enable better network analytics
-* Refactor the admin console
-* Write a script to periodically run a software update automatically
-* Write a script to run the backend processes based on battery status, rather than just time

-### Design

-* Admin console redesign
-* Solar Protocol header for steward pages

-### Content

-* Do you have a great idea for something that could make use of this unique system?
-It could be an art project, research project, essay, etc.

-### Other

-* Can you conduct an LCA of the hardware we use?
-* Can you help identify an accurate way to quantify the energy consumed by transferring data across the internet?